csmct99/AEON/README.md

-echo arg            -- Echos back the arguments of the command eval arg            -- Evaluates a JS expression create name arg     -- Creates a new command given a JS function to execute upon calling the command
+echo arg            -- Echos back the arguments of the command eval arg            -- Evaluates a JS expression create name arg     -- Creates a new command given a JS function to execute upon calling the command commands            -- Displays all available commands
 ```

 # AEON - Setup
-You can download the files as is and run assuming node.js (10.15.3) is installed
+You can download the files as is and run bot.js with node assuming node.js (developed with 10.15.3) is installed

 You can check your version with ``` node -v```